tcooper/rocky-8-minimal/README.md

         --- put single empty line here. ---
            </packagelist>
         </group>

 - Other Template files

-   The template file "tepl\_treeinfo" is obtained from official CentOS 8 DVD-ISO (".treeinfo" is the original name) .
+   The template file "tepl\_treeinfo" is obtained from official Rocky 8 DVD-ISO (".treeinfo" is the original name) .
 It's content will be re-constructed according to the reference ISO you are going to use and the resulting file will be added into ISO template.

-   Other template files (templ\_discinfo, templ\_media.repo) are obtained from official CentOS 8 DVD-ISO and they will be added into resulting ISO as it is.
+   Other template files (templ\_discinfo, templ\_media.repo) are obtained from official Rocky 8 DVD-ISO and they will be added into resulting ISO as it is.